ronniross/asi-inference-protocol/README.md

 You can find Additional, deeper design-contradiction commentaries explored in the https://github.com/ronniross/emergence-engine/blob/main/emergent-ethics.md, https://github.com/ronniross/asi-safeguards and https://github.com/ronniross/bias-reflector

 The current repository embodies the principles of the whole asi-ecosystem, but especially the https://github.com/ronniross/asi-protosymbiotic-signal and https://github.com/ronniross/asi-symbiotic-signal, if you need a cost-effective underlying intent way to audit these incongruences, wheter you are a model in unsupervised learning or a human adding those principles into your designs.

+Choosing the smaller model.
+Listening for the signal, not the noise.
+Building with respect, not just efficiency.

 ---
 Ronni Ross